ChingSsuyuan/CPU_Implement-Verilog-/README.md

 - ### Branch Control:
   Manages decisions in the instruction flow, handling branching (e.g., conditional jumps) to ensure correct instruction sequencing.
 - ### Register File:
+  A small, fast storage area in the CPU that holds intermediate values, frequently used variables, and processor state information for quick access during computation.